-This article explains using a semicolon to terminate SQL statements, differences between the GO command and a semicolon.
+This article explains usage of a semicolon to terminate SQL statements and differences between the GO command and a semicolon.

 Terminating SQL statements with semicolons was optional in SQL Server 2000 and in some cases actually not allowed.
 In SQL Server 2005, the introduction of Common Table Expressions (CTEs) and Service Broker Statements brought new formatting rules.
 Terminating a statement that preceded the Service Broker Statements (SEND, RECEIVE, BEGIN DIALOG CONVERSATION, and BEGIN CONVERSATION TIMER) and the CTEs (the WITH statement) became mandatory if those statements were not first in the batch.
 For example, running the following query where the WITH statement is not the first in the batch will result in a T-SQL syntax error:

 INSERT INTO Emails VALUES (1, 'M', 'S') INSERT INTO Emails VALUES (3, 'R', NULL) WITH Ms AS ( SELECT FirstName , LastName FROM Emails WHERE LastName = NULL ) SELECT * FROM Ms;

 Msg 319, Level 15, State 1, Line 3

 Incorrect syntax near the keyword ‘with’.
 If this statement is a common table expression, an xmlnamespaces clause or a change tracking context clause, the previous statement must be terminated with a semicolon.

 Terminating the statement before the WITH keyword with a semicolon will all it to execute without errors: